JoshGlasson/JoshsBlog/content/2020-07-29 useful tools.md

 <h2>Software Development</h2>

 - <a href="https://code.visualstudio.com/" target="_blank">VS Code</a> - VS Code is my editor of choice for pretty much everything that isn't Java.
 I use it for editing scripts, taking quick text notes, viewing json and so on.
-It has lots of really great plugins, and because it's from Microsoft it has lots of integration with Azure.
+It has lots of brilliant plugins, and because it's from Microsoft it has lots of integration with Azure.
 I also write my blog posts in markdown in VS Code, as well as all the code for the blog.

 <div id="imageDiv">
     <figure>